1C8Flyers/chapterforge-vue/FRONTEND_USER_MANUAL.md

 3. Send individual emails or use **Send All**.
 4. If Square is configured, renewal emails include a payment link with the configured fee.
 5. Renewal cards show the last notice sent timestamp when available.
+6. Outstanding totals show count and amount due for the selected year.

+---

+## Square Payment Data
+Admin-only page for Square transactions.

+- **Transactions tab**: Filter by status, date range, and item name; export CSV.
+- **Charts tab**: Top items by revenue for the selected range.
+- **Receipts**: Click receipt links when available.

 ---